MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-msi.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting causes the Windows Installer to enforce strict rules for component upgrades.

 If you enable this policy setting, strict upgrade rules will be enforced by the Windows Installer which may cause some upgrades to fail.
 Upgrades can fail if they attempt to do one of the following: